 Cohosh is a plant with medicinal properties.
-It was initially grown in native America.
-It was used as a herbal remedy for menstrual cramps, arthritis, rheumatism, menopause problems, indigestion, depression, etc., since then.
-Now, Cohosh is available worldwide.
+Cohosh plant, native to North America, was used as a herbal remedy for menstrual cramps, arthritis, rheumatism, menopause problems, indigestion, depression, etc. Now, it is available worldwide.

 Blue cohosh, also called papoose root, induces labour without increasing contractions because it is antispasmodic.
 Hence it is also used to manage other gynaecological problems.
 It soothes the uterus during painful labour contractions.
 It can also control false labour/vigorous Braxton Hicks contractions.
 During birth, it makes the uterine contractions more coordinated.